[web-tips > horizontal menu]

 A Great CSS Horizontal Drop-Down Menu

-The question has been asked numerous times in the css forum, "Is a there way to create a css horizontal drop-down menu in css that will work on most browsers.
+Asked numerous times in the css forum, "Is a there way to create a css horizontal drop-down menu in css that will work on most browsers.
 Well... technically, the short answer is "No" if you are using just css, because IE is problematic in the way it handles css.

 However, the above is a DEMO of a horizontal drop-down menu that works: